Azure/aoai-apim/README.md

 ![image](https://github.com/Azure/aoai-apim/assets/9942991/19804cb2-ec27-4a20-914c-166826b31194)

-# Azure OpenAI Using PTUs/TPMs With API Management
+# Azure OpenAI Using PTUs/TPMs With API Management <br>
-# -Using the Scaling Special Sauce
+- Using the Scaling Special Sauce

 ## Introduction
 While there are already a few reference architectures available for using Azure OpenAI, this article will focus on AOAI + APIM, **deploying at scale** using PTUs (Reserved Capacity) and TPM (Pay-As-You-Go), and best practices around this.